 At the top of the Link List Editor is a dropdown that allows you to change the orientation of the list.
 By default, it is set to horizontal:

 Changing it to "vertical" will array your links vertically instead.
 This will cause each link to take up 100% of the width of the list:

 This is not a responsive change, so if you want a link list to be horizontal on desktop and vertical for mobile, you will need to create two separate link lists and use the show/hide panel to hide the link lists on the appropriate screen sizes.

 Styling a link list with Global Styles

 Styling a link list directly

-You can edit the styling (colors, font, borders, etc.) of the link list as whole by selecting the element and using the editing panels in the right toolbar.
+If you don't want to set styling for your Link Lists in Global styles because you don't want them to all look the same, you can edit the styling (colors, font, borders, etc.) of the link list as whole by selecting the element and using the editing panels in the right toolbar.
 Your changes will be applied to all links in the list.

 You can style multiple links at the same level of hierarchy at the same time.
 When you click on a link, you'll see all the links at that level turn yellow: